 Nursing and midwifery are rewarding careers that offer a variety of roles in many different work environments.
 Nurses and midwives make a positive and lasting commitment not only to the people they care for, but the whole community.
-Find out more about becoming a nurse or midwife, training and education, job opportunities and career advancement.

 Nursing and Midwifery Workforce Development Fund